 Social-Media Due Diligence on a Business Partner or Co-Founder

-Consider a founder we'll call Marcus.
-He's about to sign a co-founder agreement with someone he met eight months ago at a startup event — sharp, energetic, complementary skills, already introduced to two investors.
-On paper it's a great match.
-And that's the thing about a co-founder: you're not hiring them, you're marrying them, legally and financially, for years.
+How well do you actually know the person whose name is about to sit next to yours on the incorporation papers?
+Someone you met eight months ago at a startup event can tick every box — sharp, energetic, complementary skills, already warm with a couple of investors — and still be the biggest unexamined risk in the whole venture.
+A co-founder isn't a hire.
+You're marrying them, legally and financially, for years.
 Their reputation becomes your reputation.
 Their old opinions become a liability on your cap table.

 Most people do careful diligence on the business — the numbers, the references, the equity split — and almost none on the human.
 But the human is the part most likely to blow the thing up.
 A partner whose public history is full of hate speech or conspiracy posting isn't just a personal disappointment; they're a fundraising problem, a hiring problem, and a "why is our brand trending for the wrong reason" problem.
 It's worth an afternoon before it becomes worth a lawyer.